Rob Brantly: Miami Marlins

 On July 23, 2012, Brantly, Jacob Turner, and Brian Flynn were traded to the Miami Marlins in exchange for Aníbal Sánchez and Omar Infante.
 He was assigned to the New Orleans Zephyrs of the Triple-A Pacific Coast League following his acquisition.
 The Marlins promoted Brantly to the major leagues for the first time on August 13.
 He made his MLB debut on August 14 as the starting catcher against the Philadelphia Phillies, going 0-for-3.
 He finished the season batting .290/.372/.460 over 100 at bats in 31 games.

-Brantly opened the 2013 season as the Marlins Opening Day catcher.
+Brantly was the Marlins' 2013 Opening Day catcher.
 He struggled offensively for Miami, hitting just .211./.263/.265 with 1 home run and 18 RBI in a career-high 223 at bats while also dealing with injuries.
 Brantly spent the entire 2014 season with Triple-A New Orleans, posting a .255/.291/.341 slash line with 4 home runs and 37 RBI.

 Chicago White Sox

 On December 8, 2014, Brantly was claimed off waivers by the Chicago White Sox.
-He spent the majority of the year split between the Double-A Birmingham Barons and the Triple-A Charlotte Knights, and batted .121/.167/.242 with 1 home run and 6 RBIs in 14 games with the White Sox.
+He spent the majority of the year split between the Double-A Birmingham Barons and the Triple-A Charlotte Knights and batted .121/.167/.242 with 1 home run and 6 RBIs in 14 games with the White Sox.

 Seattle Mariners

 On March 12, 2016, the Seattle Mariners claimed Brantly off waivers from the White Sox.
 On April 3, Brantly was designated for assignment after losing the backup catcher competition to Steve Clevenger.
-He spent the season with the Triple-A Tacoma Rainiers, slashing .244/.268/.432 with a career-highs in home runs (14) and RBI (43).
+He spent the season with the Triple-A Tacoma Rainiers, slashing .244/.268/.432 with career highs in home runs (14) and RBI (43).
 Brantly elected free agency following the season on November 7.

 Cincinnati Reds

 On December 3, 2016, Brantly signed a minor league contract with the Cincinnati Reds organization.
 In 2017, Brantly played in 46 games for the Triple-A Louisville Bats, hitting .298/.335/.435 with 5 home runs and 16 RBI.
-Brantly was released by Cincinnati on June 29, 2017.
+Brantly was released by Cincinnati on June 29.

 Chicago White Sox (second stint)

 On June 29, 2017, the same day as his release from Cincinnati, Brantly signed a minor league contract with the Chicago White Sox organization.
-Brantly was assigned to Triple-A Charlotte upon signing, and was selected to the active roster on August 26 following an injury to Nicky Delmonico.
-In 14 games with the White Sox he batted .290/.389/.516 with two home runs and five RBI in 31 at-bats.
+Brantly was assigned to Triple-A Charlotte and was selected to the active roster on August 26 following an injury to Nicky Delmonico.
+In 14 games with the White Sox, he batted .290/.389/.516 with two home runs and five RBI in 31 at-bats.
 On October 4, Brantly was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.
 He elected free agency on October 9.

 Atlanta Braves

 On December 22, 2017, Brantly signed a minor league contract with the Atlanta Braves organization.
-He was assigned to the Triple-A Gwinnett Stripers to begin the 2018 season, and hit .218/.254/.293 in 58 games before being released on July 15, 2018.
+He was assigned to the Triple-A Gwinnett Stripers to begin the 2018 season and hit .218/.254/.293 in 58 games before being released on July 15.